Benson & Hedges Challenge

-The Benson and Hedges Challenge (also known as "The Perth Challenge" or simply "Perth Challenge" by non-commercial broadcasters such as ABC Local Radio) was a one-off one-day international cricket tournament played at the WACA Ground in Perth, Western Australia from 30 December 1986 to 7 January 1987 as part of the 1987 America's Cup Festival of Sport.
+The Benson and Hedges Challenge (also known as The Perth Challenge by non-commercial broadcasters such as ABC Local Radio) was a one-off one-day international cricket tournament played at the WACA Ground in Perth, Western Australia from 30 December 1986 to 7 January 1987 as part of the 1987 America's Cup Festival of Sport.

 The tournament was won by England who defeated Pakistan by 5 wickets in the final.
 West Indies and host nation Australia also took part.

+The tournament and the America's Cup

 This tournament saw the first matches played under floodlights at the WACA Ground with four of the seven matches being day/night games.
 In addition, the pitch square had been relaid prior to the 1985–86 season and had a full year to settle.
 The seating areas had been redeveloped with concourse seating installed and a new two-tier grandstand was under construction at the Swan River end of the ground.

 The team uniforms for the tournament were based on the official shirts for the 1986-87 America's Cup being held concurrently in Fremantle.
 Each team's main colour made up the bottom half of the shirt, their secondary colour made up the top half and a white stripe surrounded the shirt over the chest.
 The official logo of the tournament was based on a 12-metre class yacht with a white cricket ball half doubling as the spinnaker.

 Prize money for the tournament was $3,000 for winning and $1,500 for losing in the group stage, $10,000 for finishing runners-up and $20,000 for winning the tournament, making a total of $61,000.

 Television coverage was provided by the Nine Network, while commercial free radio broadcasts were provided by ABC Local Radio.